-Bicycle riding, while on roadways at CSUM, is subject to the same laws as any other vehicle.
+Bicycle riding, while on roadways at Cal Maritime, is subject to the same laws as any other vehicle.
 (CVC sec.
 21200 – 21210).
 The speed limit for bicycles, when in close proximity to pedestrians, is 5 MPH.
 Bicycles must be parked in bicycle racks provided throughout the campus.
 Bicycles will not be parked inside buildings, classrooms, on stairways or any place where they may impede pedestrian traffic or create a hazard, i.e. parked across a sidewalk or secured to lamp posts, trees, etc. Bicycles used in the line of duty by the Police Department personnel are exempt from the bicycle regulations.
-Bicycles found left unused or impounded and unclaimed for a period of six months, may be disposed of or sold through auction by CSU Maritime Academy.
+Bicycles found left unused or impounded and unclaimed for a period of three months, may be disposed of or sold through auction by CSU Maritime Academy.

 Bicycle Registration and Safety Program